 With a new baby coming in August, we would need to be making room for him, as we live in a 1 bedroom apartment.
 So I began sorting through our clothes, decor, shoes, purses, etc. to purge!
 You would be surprised how much stuff even I could have that I don’t need in a 1 bedroom apartment!
 I even found 4 pieces of furniture that we don’t need that can be sold at a yard sale!

-You don’t really need a whole lot.
+3. Realize that you don’t really need a whole lot.

 I’m learning that I can live with much less than I thought.
 Our world tells us that we need things, electronics, gadgets, clothes, etc to be happy.
 Marketing tactics are used to urge us to buy more.
 So we fill our houses with stuff – stuff that is often not used.
 And if thought about, we would realize that we don’t truly need all of it.